 Mistake #2: AI is expensive

-While artificial intelligence is on the agenda of many business executives, an often-cited excuse is that it’s too expensive to introduce.
-The term artificial intelligence arouses the picture of a highly complex and expensive to develop a computer system – out of reach for most CEOs.
+While Artificial Intelligence is on the agenda of many business executives, an often-cited excuse is that it’s too expensive to introduce.
+The term Artificial Intelligence arouses the picture of a highly complex and expensive to develop computer systems – out of reach for most CEOs.

 Also, business executives might underestimate the recent developments in AI, which saw costs decrease tremendously.
-AI seems to still be a privilege of rich tech companies.
+AI seems to still be a privilege for rich tech companies.

 While true in the past, this view is outdated nowadays.
-Here are a few examples of how companies of any size can implement artificial intelligence in their business at little costs:
+Here are a few examples of how companies of any size can implement Artificial Intelligence in their business at little cost: